Modular quantum signal processing in many variables: Roots of unknown sigma-z -rotations

 \begin{remark}[Overall phase] This protocol induces an overall phase.
 This can, generally speaking, be an issue if this protocol is utilized in a ``lifted" (QSVT) context, where it is effectuated in individual singular subspaces of a larger block-encoded operator, as it will yield different relative phases between the subspaces.
 However, in the case of the corrective protocol of Thm.~\ref{thm:qsp_correction}, we only \textit{conjugate} unitaries by this root protocol, and the induced phases cancel.
 Thus, this subroutine can be utilized for the correction procedure, in a lifted/QSVT context, without incurring relative phases between subspaces. \end{remark}

 \begin{remark}[Gadget nesting and multi-controlled oracles] In order to recursively perform interlinks of gadgets beyond depth two, it will be necessary to implement controlled-$\sigma_z$ operations while utilizing black-box calls to circuits which themselves make use of controlled-$\sigma_z$ operations.
 This composition implies that depth $d$ interlinks will, in the most general case, require the implementation of $(d - 1)$-controlled-$\sigma_z$.
-This requirement is in reality simple to fulfil once given access to single-controlled-$\sigma_z$ operations: it is possible to implement an arbitrarily controlled gate (say, with $d$ controls) via the conjugation of the single-controlled gate with Toffoli gates acting on $\mathcal{O}(d)$ ancilla qubits (see Fig.~4.10 of Nielsen and Chuang, Ref.~\cite{nc_textbook_11}). \end{remark}
+This requirement is in reality simple to fulfill once given access to single-controlled-$\sigma_z$ operations: it is possible to implement an arbitrarily controlled gate (say, with $d$ controls) via the conjugation of the single-controlled gate with Toffoli gates acting on $\mathcal{O}(d)$ ancilla qubits (see Fig.~4.10 of Nielsen and Chuang, Ref.~\cite{nc_textbook_11}; for the complexity of such operations, we refer the reader to foundational \cite{bbcdmsssw_elem_gates_95} and recent \cite{czfdpp_polylog_cnot_24} works on compiling and controllizing special subsets of quantum gates with and without the use of auxiliary space). \end{remark}